-- Gambling (including purchasing lottery tickets and BINGO). - Driving motor vehicles unless authorized and having current license, registration, and insurance. - Associating with people who are in custody or under supervision with JR or the Department of Corrections, either verbally or in writing, unless approved. - Out-of-state travel or overnight stays outside of the approved residence. - Out-of-county travel without prior permission from community counselor or designee. - Whereabouts unknown for longer than one hour. - Moving and not reporting new address immediately. - Tampering/removing EM equipment. - Contact with law enforcement, resulting in arrest or new charges. - Refusal to submit a UA or Cheek Swab. - Three or more unexcused absences for treatment appointments/dropped for non-attendance/non-compliance. - Possession of firearm/deadly weapon. - Refusal/failure to maintain stable housing ('couch surfing'). - Behavior results in a safety risk to self, others, or the community.
+- Gambling (including purchasing lottery tickets and BINGO). - Driving motor vehicles unless authorized and having current license, registration, and proof of insurance. - Associating with people who are in custody or under supervision with JR or the Department of Corrections, either verbally or in writing, unless approved. - Out-of-state travel or overnight stays outside of the approved residence. - Out-of-county travel without prior permission from community counselor or designee. - Whereabouts unknown for longer than one hour. - Moving and not reporting new address immediately. - Tampering/removing EM equipment. - Contact with law enforcement, resulting in arrest or new charges. - Refusal to submit a UA or Cheek Swab. - Three or more unexcused absences for treatment appointments/dropped for non-attendance/non-compliance. - Possession of firearm/deadly weapon. - Refusal/failure to maintain stable housing ('couch surfing'). - Behavior results in a safety risk to self, others, or the community. - Creating or posting images of using alcohol or drugs, possession of a firearm or deadly weapon, violence or threats of violence.